GottaCon is an annual broad-spectrum gaming convention held the first weekend of February at Pearkes Arena in Victoria, British Columbia.

 I hope you enjoy!

-And if you haven’t yet, listen to/ download the first discussion panel, Making a Player Character That is More Than Just Statistics here, the second discussion panel, Evolution Of Social Gaming here, the third discussion panel, So You Wanna Write… here and the forth discussion panel, DM Roundtable here.
+And if you haven’t yet, listen to/ download the first discussion panel, The Influence of D&D here, the second discussion panel, So You Want To Be A Published Author here, the third discussion panel, Digital Rights Management: The Pros and Cons here, and the fourth discussion panel, GM Roundtable: Enhanced Story Telling here.